Configuration#

 1. conda.toml — conda-native workspace manifest

-2. pixi.toml — pixi-native format (full compatibility)
+2. pixi.toml — pixi-native format (workspace/task compatibility)

 3. pyproject.toml — embedded under [tool.conda.*] or [tool.pixi.*]